-Linear amplifiers are used for audio and video signals, whereas non-linear amplifiers find use in oscillators, power electronics, modulators, mixers, logic circuits, and other applications where an amplification cut-off is designed.
-Although vacuum tubes played a major role in amplifiers in the past, today discrete transistors or Integrated circuit (ICs) are general used.
+Linear amplifiers are used for audio and video signals, whereas non-linear amplifiers find use of oscillators, power electronics, modulators, mixers, logic circuits, and other applications where an amplification cut-off is designed.
+Although vacuum tubes played a major role in amplifiers in the past, today discrete transistor or ICs are general used.